RupankarCh/my-notes/Virtualization/readme.md

 vagrant up (To create, configure, and power on a virtual machine (VM) based on the settings specified in the Vagrantfile) vagrant ssh (To login the VM using the Vagrant user created automatically)

+# Orchestration:
+Manage and control many containers, e.g., Kubernetes is Orchastration tool, Kubernetes (often used with Docker containers) → uses .yaml files for deployments, services, etc.